tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Append-Block.md

 You can specify the following optional, conditional headers on the request:

 - `x-ms-blob-condition-appendpos`: You can set this header to a byte offset at which the client expects to append the block.
 The request succeeds only if the current offset matches that specified by the client.
-Otherwise, the request fails with error code 412.
+Otherwise, the request fails with error code 412 (Precondition Failed).

      Clients that use a single writer can use this header to determine whether an `Append Block` operation succeeded, despite a network failure.

 - `x-ms-blob-condition-maxsize`: Clients can use this header to ensure that append operations don't increase the blob size beyond an expected maximum size in bytes.
-If the condition fails, the request fails with error code 412.
+If the condition fails, the request fails with error code 412 (Precondition Failed).

 Each block can be a different size, up to a maximum of 4 MiB.
 A maximum of 50,000 appends are permitted for each append blob.
 The maximum size of an append blob is therefore slightly more than 195 GiB (4 MiB X 50,000 blocks).

-If you attempt to upload a block that is larger than 4 MiB, the service returns error code 413 (*Request Entity Too Large*).
+If you attempt to upload a block that is larger than 4 MiB, the service returns error code 413 (Request Entity Too Large).
 The service also returns additional information about the error in the response, including the maximum block size permitted in bytes.
-If you attempt to upload more than 50,000 blocks, the service returns error code 409 (*Conflict*).
+If you attempt to upload more than 50,000 blocks, the service returns error code 409 (Conflict).

 If the blob has an active lease, the client must specify a valid lease ID on the request in order to write a block to the blob.
-If the client doesn't specify a lease ID, or specifies an invalid lease ID, Blob Storage returns error code 412 (*Precondition Failed*).
+If the client doesn't specify a lease ID, or specifies an invalid lease ID, Blob Storage returns error code 412 (Precondition Failed).
 If the client specifies a lease ID, but the blob doesn't have an active lease, Blob Storage also returns error code 412.

 If you call `Append Block` on an existing block blob or page blob, the service returns a conflict error.
 If you call `Append Block` on a non-existent blob, the service also returns an error.